ADMINISTRATIVE AND PROFESSIONAL FACULTY SENATE BY-LAWS

 Section 2 – Composition

 Members of this Senate shall be elected by the Administrative and Professional Faculty from each university division based on the organization of the university.
-On March 1 of each year, the current number of full-time Administrative and Professional Faculty employees in each division shall be reviewed and composition of the Administrative Senate shall be adjusted based on the following criteria:
+On the first business day of March each year, the current number of full-time Administrative and Professional Faculty employees in each division shall be reviewed.
+Each division will be allocated one senate position and will also be represented by additional senators based on the following criteria:

 After the annual review, the divisions and number senators allocated to each division shall be listed on the Administrative Senate web site under Senate Composition.